Toggle mobile menu visibility

 Nationally Significant Infrastructure Projects (NSIPs)

 NSIPs are large scale developments which are determined by Government under the Planning Act 2008.
-These fall under the categories of Transport, Energy, Water, Waste and Waste Water.
+They generally fall under the following categories of Transport, Energy, Water, Waste and Waste Water.
+Other major projects, including data centres; giga-factories; and laboratories are types of business or commercial development capable (on request) of being directed into the Nationally Significant Infrastructure Projects consenting regime.

 Norfolk County Council (NCC) is a statutory consultee as host authority in respect of a number of NSIPs and therefore has an important role to play in the various planning stages which such projects go through.